mahananaka/proj2-flask/README.md

 Fall 2016 term at UO.
 The current week is also highlighted so that it stands out.

-##Other information
+##Troubleshooting info
-I built this projected and tested it on a Raspberry Pi 3.
+I built this projected and tested it on a Raspberry Pi 3 running Rasbian Jessie.
 I cannot guarantee the success you will have on other systems.
 More steps may be required to install on other hardware.

+One issue I ran into was pyvenv was not installed by default on my Pi 3.
+To install this you can use the following command: sudo apt-get install python3-venv